HamStudy/examtools-docs/content/docs/about/verification-faq.md

 the person who created an account and indicated that their call sign is "KD7BBC" really does own that call sign.

-Of course, once your call sign is verified on your user account the software can automatically link any credentials for that call sign which the VEC may tell us about to your account and make them available to you to use, so it simplifies a lot there as well.
+Of course, once the call sign associated with your ExamTools user account is verified, the software automatically links any VEC credentials (including Team Lead permissions for some) and makes them available to you to use.
+For most, the VEC data synced with ExamTools controls the addition or removal of accreditations which greatly simplifies the process.

 ### Q: I have a paper copy of my license, why can't I just scan it?